-A person’s purchasing power is calculated on the basis of the disposable household income, i.e. the collective gross income of all household members less paid income transfers, social contributions and taxes.
-The amount is adjusted for size and composition of the household.
-This so-called standardised disposable income or purchasing power is subsequently attributed to each household member.
+A person’s purchasing power is calculated on the basis of the disposable household income.
+This is defined as the collective gross income of all household members minus paid income transfers, premiums and taxes.
+This amount is subsequently corrected for household composition and size.
+The standardised disposable household income or purchasing power is attributed to each household member individually.